Frank-Lucas1304/Capstone/README.md

 ```
 Target is a necessary class since every target needed their own "event" timer for the animations.
 An improved iteration of this class was used for the Music Melody game.

-Each Target instance has a `status` attribute which can have the following values:
+Each Target instance has a `status` attribute which stores one of the following variables:

 - `"inactive"`: The target is asleep.
 It has not yet been activated.
 -  `"active"` : the target animation has started.
 - `"hit"`: The target has been hit in the allowable window of time and at the desired location by the user.
 - `"missed"`: The target was not hit in the allowable window of time.

 The songs are handle almost the same way.
 Since they all have a bpm.